TalKehila/CSharpBasic/README.md

 # CSharpBasic
+What is C#
+C# is a programming language developed by Microsoft
+C# used for building applictions,softwares,Windows Desktop appliction to web appliction ,moblie app ,games and even cloud service .

 This repository is for C# basic learning class i will upload here a snipped code of
 1.value type